vantagemanagement-admin/embulk-input-sfdc/README.md

 - **retry_initial_wait_sec**: Wait seconds for exponential backoff initial value (integer, default: 1)
 - **retry_limit**: Try to retry this times (integer, default: 5)
 - **continue_from**: Only process records after this time.
 This option didn't filled or SOQL SELECT-clause doesn't contain `LastModifiedDate`, all fetched records are processed. (string, default: nil)
+- **incremental**: If false, `continue_from` in next.yml doesn't updated that means you always fetch all of data from SFDC with statically conditions.
+If true, `continue_from` updated in next.yml as above you'll fetch fresh data since last executed only. (boolean, default: true)

 ## Example